 Insights gained in basic research

 Ever since their existence, humans have been seeking knowledge.
 Knowledge enables us to evaluate the possible consequences of our actions and, where appropriate, look for alternatives.
 Fundamental research is an important way to pursue this quest for knowledge today.
-At ESI we try to unravel the neural mechanisms underlying higher cognitive functions, like attention and memory.
+Here, at the Ernst Strüngmann Institute (ESI) for Neuroscience, we try to unravel the neural mechanisms underlying higher cognitive functions, like attention and memory.
 This kind of knowledge increases the understanding of human nature, and also helps to understand the causes of psychiatric diseases like schizophrenia and eventually aids the development of potential remedies.

 Why we use animal models

-At ESI we investigate cognitive functions by means of non-invasive methods like MEG and fMRI in humans.
+At the ESI we investigate cognitive functions by means of non-invasive methods like MEG and fMRI in humans.
 However, these techniques lack the temporal and spatial resolution to observe neural interactions on a cellular level.
 For these purposes, studies in animal models are indispensable.
-Insights we gather from neural signals of both macaques and marmosets can be used to approximate the foundations of human cognition.
+Insights we gather from neural signals of both macaques and marmosets as well as rats and mice can be used to approximate the foundations of human cognition.

-ESI fully acknowledges the responsibility that comes with animal research.
+The ESI fully acknowledges the responsibility that comes with animal research.
 Animal welfare, the best possible holding conditions and responsible treatment are not only ethical obligations, but also a prerequisite for obtaining valid scientific results.
-Accordingly, ESI attaches great importance to excellent care and accommodation of the animals.
+Accordingly, the ESI attaches great importance to excellent care and accommodation of the animals.
 Of course, we comply with the regulations set out in the Animal Welfare Act.
-Furthermore, ESI has adopted measures of scientific self-obligation.
+Furthermore, our institute has adopted measures of scientific self-obligation.

 Reduce, Refine, Replace, Responsibility

-ESI is fully committed to the principles laid out by the Max Planck Society’s white paper (Link).
-This means that scientists at ESI plan and conduct their research according to the principles of the 3Rs: reduce, refine, replace.
+Our institute is fully committed to the principles laid out by the Max Planck Society’s white paper (Link).
+This means that scientists at the ESI plan and conduct their research according to the principles of the 3Rs: reduce, refine, replace.